Avalanche Forecasters Say Rocky Mountain Region Now At Higher Risk

 Avalanches are rated on a scale out of 1 to 5.
 The Highlands Ridge snow slide was a 4.5.
 It's just one of the hundreds of record-breaking slides triggered in Colorado's high country so far this year.

-"We saw more in the first ten days of March than we'd typically see in a five year period", says Lazar.
+"We saw more in the first 10 days of March than we'd typically see in a five-year period," Lazar says.

 His research suggests that, as the climate warms, wet snow avalanches like those he's seeing now could start two to four weeks earlier than normal.
 That means a longer avalanche season.

-"We're certainly starting to see weather patterns which are intimately tied to avalanche activity that is different than what we've seen in past years," says Lazar.
+"We're certainly starting to see weather patterns which are intimately tied to avalanche activity that is different than what we've seen in past years," Lazar says.

 Longer avalanche season